nens/Datachecker-client/README.md

 ### Deploy the client:

-Deploy the entire repo to the server:
+Deploy the build to the server:

+* Run `npm run build` to create a build in the build folder

+* Go to the deploy folder

+* Run `ansible-playbook -i staging deploy.yml` to deploy the build to staging.

 ```
 ansible-playbook -i staging -u buildout deploy.yml